sssstf0rest/YouTube-in-New-Tab/docs/chrome-web-store-submission.md

 - Official URL: only if you verify a site

 ## Important Remaining Publishing Tasks
-- Replace the contact placeholder in [docs/privacy-policy.html](/Users/sssst/Files/Workspace/Repos/YouTube-in-New-Tab/docs/privacy-policy.html)
+- Replace the contact placeholder in [docs/privacy-policy.html](./privacy-policy.html)
 - Host the privacy policy at a public HTTPS URL
 - Package the extension ZIP for upload
-- Manually verify the screenshots against the final extension build before submission
+- Manually verify the current `store-assets` files against the final extension build before submission